 This task describes how to deploy a toolkit support set.
-You can deploy it directly to UFT or the Unified Functional Testing Add-in for ALM if they are installed on the local computer.
+You can deploy it directly to UFT One or the UFT One Add-in for ALM if they are installed on the local computer.
 Alternatively, you can package the toolkit support set for distribution to other computers.

 You can deploy a toolkit support set: